 - d.
 Providing Critical Scientific Information to Address International Overfishing (ad hoc) After an international RFMO science committee or provider considers a MUS in any Council FEP to be overfished or experiencing overfishing, Council staff or NMFS will present the assessment results, minimum stock-size threshold (MSST) from the appropriate FEP, and US catch histories of Council-managed fisheries to the SSC at its very next meeting.
-The SSC will either 1) advise Council staff to explore and develop management options before the RA issues a letter to the Council (notifying it of its one-year MSA 304(i) obligations); or 2) request NMFS to work with the RFMO science provider to provide necessary scientific information, such as stock projections before the RA issues its letter to the Council.
-The SSC may also provide input on scientific products that may inform potential rebuilding of these stocks as well as inform U.S. positions in RFMOs. - e.
-Workshop on Topical Tuna and South Pacific Albacore Tuna Management in WCPO Longline Fisheries (ad hoc) The workshop will focus on two themes: 1) area/zone-based management versus flag-based and 2) management objectives and evaluation.
-The overarching goal is to develop recommendations to update WCPFC CMMs, specifically management measures for WCPFC longline fisheries targeting tropical tunas or albacore, taking into account contemporaneous economic cost-benefit analyses and best available science.
+The SSC will either 1) advise Council staff to explore and develop management options before the RA issues a letter to the Council (notifying it of its one-year MSA 304(i) obligations); or 2) request NMFS to work with the RFMO science provider to provide necessary scientific information, such as stock projections before the RA issues its letter to the Council. - e.
+Workshop on bigeye and South Pacific albacore tuna management in WCPO longline fisheries (ad hoc) comes with two themes: 1) area/zone-based management versus flag-based and 2) management objectives and evaluation.
+The overarching goal is to develop recommendations to update WCPFC CMMs, specifically management measures for WCPFC longline fisheries targeting tropical tunas, taking into account contemporaneous economic cost-benefit analyses and best available science.
 The SSC will guide Council staff in framing the workshop and objectives. - f.
-Biological Opinion Reviews The SSC will review and identify scientific issues regarding the impacts assessment and any potential RPMs/RPAs to the Council for ESA consultations for fisheries managed under the Council's FEPs.
+Biological Opinion Reviews SSC will review and identify scientific issues regarding the impacts assessment and any potential RPMs/RPAs to the Council for ESA consultations for fisheries managed under the Council's FEPs.
+ESA reconsultation for the Hawaii shallow-set longline fishery (for loggerhead turtles only) is ongoing and is anticipated to be completed in 2024.
 The SSC will also continue to review and provide input on the implementation of RPMs in the existing BiOps, including review of the DSLL insular false killer whale observer coverage needs in the overlap area. - g.
 Review of Protected Species Scientific Products The SSC will provide review of relevant protected species abundance estimates, risk assessments, and other related scientific products relevant to the management of fisheries under the Council's jurisdiction.
 These may include false killer whale stock assessments, sea turtle risk assessments, and further application of the Protected Species Ensemble Random Forests (PSERF) model to the Hawaii deep-set longline fishery data with continued exploration of alternative Machine Learning modeling approaches. - h.
-Socioeconomic Context of Fishery Data Collection the effectiveness of fishery data collection improvement efforts will be dependent on support and cooperation from the fishing community.
+Socioeconomic context of fishery data collection the effectiveness of fishery data collection improvement efforts will be dependent on support and cooperation from the fishing community.
 An evaluation of community perceptions and understanding related to data reporting is critical to gauging future support and expected participation in new data collection systems.
 As needs arise, the SSC may review socio-economic and socio-cultural aspects of fisheries that affect support for new data collection approaches or SSC members with social science expertise may participate in Data Workshops to facilitate consideration of perceptions, incentives, and socio-cultural aspects of fisheries and communities.

-4) Science to Support Climate-Ready Fisheries and Climate-Informed Fishery Management
+4) NEW Science to Support Climate-Ready Fisheries and Climate-Informed Fishery Management